emile-bernard/Do-Good-Software-Companies/README.md

 **Nectar (MTL)**: IoT solution for beekeepers will help them manage more hives, more efficiently, ensuring they lose less bees.

-## Decrease in energy consumption
+## Decrease In Energy Consumption
 **Heat Seek**: Heat Seek sensors let you quickly and easily document the temperature in your home.

 - 750 000 homeowners saved power during the 2017 Solar Eclipse, thanks to the increased availability of smart thermostats like Nest, which reduced energy demand by 700MW.

-## Social development
+## Social Development

-## Reduction of accidents at work
+## Reduction Of Accidents At Work

-## Preservation of the autonomy of the aging population
+## Preservation Of The Autonomy Of The Aging Population

-## Contribution and protection of diversity in technology: Diversity of opinion, gender, language …
+## Contribution And Protection Of Diversity In Technology: Diversity Of Opinion, Gender, Language …

-## Feeding the poor
+## Feeding The Poor
 **Rescuing Leftover Cuisine**: Helping the hungry by rescuing and donating leftover food to homeless shelters.

 **Propel**: Food stamps, a $70 billion program that reaches 45 million Americans.

-## Social changes
+## Social Changes
 **Change.org**: Serious work with Internet petitions.
 Change.org is an Internet petition platform.

 **Smart Elect**: SMS voter registration, plus web and mobile tools that improve data accuracy, transparency, and visual reporting across the elections process.